 Baron in 1658.
 This highly educated man filled the position...

 Another 64 words (5 lines of text) are included under the topic Early Linker Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Linker family to the New World and Oceana

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Linker or a variant listed above:

-Linker Settlers in the United States in the 18th Century
+Linker Settlers in United States in the 18th Century

-Linker Settlers in the United States in the 19th Century
+Linker Settlers in United States in the 19th Century

 Linker Settlers in United States in the 20th Century